OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 # Runtime for Excel custom function

-Custom functions extend Excel’s capabilities using a new JavaScript runtime.
-This runtime utilizes a sandboxed JavaScript engine rather than a web browser.
-Because custom functions do not need to render UI elements, their runtime is optimized for performing calculations instead; you can run thousands of custom functions simultaneously.
+Custom functions extend Excel’s capabilities by using a new JavaScript runtime that uses a sandboxed JavaScript engine rather than a web browser.
+Because custom functions do not need to render UI elements, their runtime is optimized for performing calculations, enabling you to run thousands of custom functions simultaneously.

 > [!NOTE]
-> The code for your add-in may include other parts, such as task panes and other UI elements.
-These will continue to run in the browser-like WebView runtime that you are used to.
-The new runtime only applies to the custom functions related code in your add-in.
+> An add-in that defines custom functions may also include other components such as a task pane and other UI elements.
+These other components of the add-in will continue to run in the browser-like WebView runtime.
+Only the custom functions within your add-in will use the new JavaScript runtime that's described in this article.

 ## Differences between WebView runtime and the new JavaScript runtime

-- The new JavaScript runtime used by custom functions does not provide access to the Document Object Model (DOM) or support libraries like JQuery that rely on the Document Object Model (DOM).
+- The new JavaScript runtime used by custom functions does not provide access to the Document Object Model (DOM) or support libraries like JQuery that rely on the DOM.

-- In the JavaScript file that defines your custom functions you can now return a regular JavaScript `Promise` instead of using `OfficeExtension.Promise`.
-If you use [Yo Office](https://github.com/OfficeDev/generator-office) to create your custom functions project, **customfunctions.js** is the JavaScript file.
+- A custom function that's defined in an add-in's JavaScript file can return a regular JavaScript `Promise` instead of using `OfficeExtension.Promise`.
+If you use [Yo Office](https://github.com/OfficeDev/generator-office) to create your custom functions project, **customfunctions.js** is the add-in's JavaScript file.

-- In the JSON file that specifies metatdata for your custom functions, you no longer need to specify “sync” or “async” under “options”.
-If you use [Yo Office](https://github.com/OfficeDev/generator-office) to create your custom functions project, **customfunctions.json** is the metadata file.
+- The JSON file that specifies metatdata for an add-in's custom functions does not need to specify **sync** or **async** within **options**.
+If you use [Yo Office](https://github.com/OfficeDev/generator-office) to create your custom functions project, **customfunctions.json** is the JSON metadata file.

 ## New APIs

-The new JavaScript runtime utilized by custom functions has four APIs:
+The new JavaScript runtime that's used by custom functions has the following APIs:

 - [XHR](#xhr)
 - [WebSockets](#websockets)